jason82autotech/README-Generator/Develop/README.md

 ## Contributing

-Use a hammer!
+Use only a hammer!

 ## Tests

-Test with hammer!
+Test with hammer only!